KSP-RO/ProceduralParts/GameData/ProceduralParts/README.md

 ## Known Issues
 * Known limitation: Setting the default shapeName in a part cfg to a hollow shape breaks surface attaching for a new part.
 Placing it and picking it up again fixes the issue.
+* An SRB attached to a parent through the nozzle gets incorrect position when changing the nozzle angle.
+Reattaching the part fixes the issue.

 ## Custom Textures and Texture Packs
 Procedural Parts is compatible with all texture packs for StretchySRBs.
 It's easy to [roll your own texture packs](https://github.com/Swamp-Ig/ProceduralParts/blob/master/Parts/STTextures.cfg) too.